aditeyapatakoti/CodeHS-IntroIntoJavascript/README.md

 Note: if you have any suggestions or want to add your own final projects to help out other people then please let me know through the discussion tab.

-TODO (for me): change the files with code in them to end with .js